Being able to successfully negotiate is absolutely critical if your business is going to grow and flourish now and in the future.

 If there are areas where you are strong in the above behaviours then look to develop them further and play to your strengths.
 This will give you some quick wins and build confidence.

-The best way to build behaviours is by practise.
-Shops, markets, deciding the office coffee run – all provide safe environments to practise with no real adverse consequences to getting it wrong!
+The best way to build behaviours is by practice.
+Shops, markets, deciding the office coffee run – all provide safe environments to practice with no real adverse consequences to getting it wrong!